DVLXLWZ/dvlxlwz.github.io/_Blogs/2025-01-19-Basic-Theory-of-Generalized-Donaldson-Thomas-Invariants-of-Joyce-Song.md

 (\sum\_{i=1}^m c\_i[(\mathfrak{R}\_i, \rho\_i)]) \otimes (\sum\_{j=1}^n d\_j[(\mathfrak{G}\_j, \sigma\_j)]) = \sum\_{i,j} c\_i d\_j[(\mathfrak{R}\_i \times \mathfrak{G}\_j, \rho\_i \times \sigma\_j)].
 \\]

+There are several functorial and commutative properties of these pullback pushforward we will omit these.
+We refer Theorem 2.8, 2.9 in [JS11][^1].

 ### 1.3.
 Projections of Virtual Ranks

 As we have seen, aiming to define the generalized DT-invariants we need to find a **logarithm** of the moduli stack $\mathcal M^{\alpha\text{-ss}}(\tau)$, we can regard it as a **virtual** stack whose stabilizer groups have one-dimensional maximal torus.
 Here we will introduce a projection which will maps the stack functions to the stack functions with some fixed *virtual* rank of stabilizer groups.

 ### 1.4.
 Stack Function Spaces Twisted by Euler Characteristics